zulip/zulip/docs/development/setup-vagrant.md

 Zulip development environment on Windows, macOS, Ubuntu and Debian.

-The recommended method for installing the Zulip development environment is to use Vagrant with VirtualBox on Windows and macOS, and Vagrant with LXC on Ubuntu.
+The recommended method for installing the Zulip development environment is to use Vagrant with VirtualBox on Windows and macOS, and Vagrant with Docker on Ubuntu.
 This method creates a virtual machine (for Windows and macOS) or a Linux container (for Ubuntu) inside which the Zulip server and all related services will run.